-Contamination of surface water is largely addressed by the Clean Water Act.
-The CWA established the National Oil and Hazardous Substances Pollution Contingency Plan (NCP), which sets a blueprint for responding to oil spills and hazardous substance releases.
+Additionally, the CWA established the NPDES permit program, which controls point source discharges to surface water, and the National Oil and Hazardous Substances Pollution Contingency Plan (NCP), which sets a blueprint for responding to oil spills and hazardous substance releases.
 At its inception in 1968, the NCP provided a comprehensive Federal system of accident reporting, spill containment, and cleanup of oil spills.
-In 1972, the CWA expanded it to include hazardous substance releases.
+In 1972, the CWA expanded it to include hazardous substance releases.71